isa-ulisboa/greends-fads-exercises/fads_ex_04_ds_project_structure.md

 # Fundamentals of Agro-Environmental Data Science

-# Exercise 3 - Data Science project management best practices
+# Exercise 4 - Data Science project management best practices

 This is a reading exercise, with one task in the end.

+> An exercise submission via Moodle is required once completed.
+The deadline for submissions is **15th October 2024**.

+## Conventions of this document

+In all commands, `$` indicates that it should be run at the operating system terminal.
+However, `$` is not part of the command and should not be included in the instruction.

+The commands in this document assumes a bash terminal, but you can adapt the commands to CMD terminal.

 ## Introduction

 Developing a data science project is similar to writing an article or book: you will create it for others to read.
 Therefore, it should follow the best conventions to make it easily understandable by others.
-But, while in the case of the book, others will only read the final, revised, version, in a data science project, it is many times necessary to let others see to all the steps and components of the project.
+But, while in the case of the book, others will only read the final, revised version, in a data science project, it is many times necessary to let others see to all the steps and components of the project.
+This is important in terms of reproducibility of the work done.
 Furthermore, it is likely that the project is done in collaboration, so every contributor should understand and be able to contribute following the same rules.
 Adopting best practices and conventions will facilitate the communication and understanding between teams and collaborators.

 An important notice is that your project might be shared globally.
-This means that you should avoid, for example, to use settings, keyboard characters, etc, that only apply to a Portuguese keyboard or operating system, particularly in files and directories.
+This means that you should avoid, for example, to use settings, keyboard characters, etc, that only apply to a Portuguese keyboard or operating system, particularly in file names and directories.

 ## Organizing a data science project